First Roumanian-American Congregation

 The synagogue became famous as the "Cantor's Carnegie Hall", because of its high ceiling, good acoustics, and seating for up to 1,800 people.
 Yossele Rosenblatt, Moshe Koussevitzky, Zavel Kwartin, Moishe Oysher, Jan Peerce and Richard Tucker were all cantors there.
 Red Buttons sang in the choir, George Burns was a member, and Edward G. Robinson had his Bar Mitzvah there.
 The congregation's membership was in the thousands in the 1940s, but by the early 2000s had declined to around 40, as Jews moved out of the Lower East Side.
 Though its building was listed on the National Register of Historic Places in 1998, the congregation was reluctant to accept outside assistance in maintaining it.
 In December 2005, water damage was found in the structural beams, and services were moved to the living room of the rabbi's mother.
 In January 2006, the synagogue's roof collapsed, and the building was demolished two months later.

 Origins

 First Roumanian-American/Congregation Shaarey Shamoyim

 From 1881 through 1914, approximately 2 million Jews immigrated to the United States from Europe.
-An estimated three-quarters of them settled in New York City, primarily in the Lower East Side.
+An estimated three-quarters of them settled in New York City, primarily on the Lower East Side of Manhattan.
 Over 75,000 of these immigrants were from Romania, where Jews faced antisemitic laws, violence and expulsion.
-These hardships, combined with low crop yields and economic depression, resulted in 30 percent of the Jews in Romania emigrating to the United States.
+These hardships, combined with an economic depression influenced by low crop yields, resulted in 30 percent of the Jews in Romania emigrating to the United States.

 Romanian Jewish immigrants in New York City gravitated to a fifteen-block area bounded by Allen, Ludlow, Houston and Grand streets.
 This "Romanian quarter" became the most densely populated part of the Lower East Side, with 1,500 to 1,800 people per block.
 These immigrants founded the First Roumanian-American congregation, also known as Congregation Shaarey Shamoyim.

 The origins of the congregation are disputed; its establishment in 1885 may have been a re-organization of a congregation founded in 1860.
 Located initially close to the Romanian quarter at 70 Hester Street, and later situated at the heart of it with the move to Rivington Street, the synagogue was the preferred house of worship for the quarter's inhabitants.